Using an expired domain for your website.

 But I press forward with even more content.

-Now six months into the project and a trove of niche content, I finally surrendered and was at a lost as to why the expired domain was not ranking.
+Now six months into the project and a trove of niche content, I finally surrendered and was at a loss as to why the expired domain was not ranking.

-There was nothing in Google Webmaster Tools that would indicate the domain or website had been algorithmically or manually penalized at any point.
+Nothing in Google Webmaster Tools would indicate the domain or website had been algorithmically or manually penalized at any point.

 However, I did not decommission the website because I figured I would come back to it at some point.

 Why honest, white-hat SEO should the only SEO used.